What we can help you with

 Some people may experience persistent physical health complaints that do not appear to be symptoms of a physical condition.
 This can be known as medically unexplained symptoms (MUS).

 A long-term condition is a health difficulty that requires ongoing care and management over years or even decades.
 Through Talking Therapies we can offer emotional support if your condition is causing you to have things like low mood or depression.

 You can find more information about the three kinds of long-term condition we provide support for:

 Depending on your needs, we can support you in different ways.

 If you think that you’re experiencing any of these conditions, we may be able to help you.

-You can ask your GP to refer you to Talking Therapies.
 We’ll offer a Wellbeing Assessment, and offer the right therapy support to suit you.

 Self help guides